jcole-sec/CSC-842/Module 01 - Image Content Analyzer/readme.md

 ## What?

-image_analyzer.py is a script which will query images within a given directory path for the presence of specified keywords.
+image_analyzer.py is a script that will query images within a given directory path for the presence of specified keywords.
 It requires Tesseract binary installation for OCR functionality.

 ## Why?